 - Ministry of Trade, Industry, and Investment (Export and Import Control)

-Each agency draws its own sample and tests it independently
+Each agency draws its own sample and tests it independently.

-obligate the producers and importers to abide by the Egyptian Standard ES 7322 which specifies the basic specifications for the health and safety of products made of all kinds of raw materials, whether natural leather, industrial alternatives, synthetic leather, polymers, fabric, or a mixture of them.
+The Ministerial Decree No. 477/2018 obligates producers and importers to abide by the Egyptian Standard ES 7322 which specifies the basic specifications for the health and safety of products made of all kinds of raw materials, whether natural leather, industrial alternatives, synthetic leather, polymers, fabric, or a mixture of them.